OSInside/kiwi/doc/source/concept_and_workflow/users.rst

 - `home`: the path to the user's home directory

-- `groups`: A comma separated list of UNIX groups.
+- `groups`: A comma-separated list of UNIX groups.
 The first element of the list is used as the user's primary group.
 The remaining elements are appended to the user's supplementary groups.
-When no groups are assigned then the system's default primary group will be used.
+When no groups are assigned, the system's default primary group is be used.

-- `id`: The numeric user id of this account.
+- `id`: The numeric user ID of the account.

 - `pwdformat`: The format in which `password` is provided, either `plain` or `encrypted` (the latter is the default).